mvolkmann/blog/src/d3/00-intro-article.md

 1. Increase the value of `BOTTOM` from 10 to 50 to leave room for the x axis.

-1. Add the variable `yAxisGroup` to the `let` statement near the top as follows:
+1. Add the variable `xAxisGroup` to the `let` statement near the top as follows:

    ```js